Guidelines for Applicants

 - include the normal activities and operations of an organization (e.g. digitisation projects).

 The deadline for submitting your Application Form is 31 March 2022 at 23:59 (CEST Time in France).
 Late or incomplete applications will not be considered.

 Results of the selection will be published in the ICA website by mid-May 2022.

 Before you send your application, it is important that you:

 - find out about the ICA and its strategic objectives and programmes;

 - read these guidelines so that you know what is needed for a successful application;

-- contact us before completing the Application Form in case you need more information about how to join the ICA, how to best link your project with the ICA’s strategic objectives and work, or in case you need our support to put you in touch with related projects or subject area specialists who can help;
+- contact us before completing the Application Form in case you need more information about how to join the ICA or renew your membership, how to best link your project with the ICA’s strategic objectives and work, or in case you need our support to put you in touch with related projects or subject area specialists who can help;

 - complete the Application Form; and